CGCL-codes/Auxo/README.md

 We also collect other related work of graph stream summarization strutures to compare and put their code in the "baseline" directory.

-## Other related work

-We also collect other related work of graph stream summarization strutures to compare and put their code in the "baseline" directory.

 ## Publication